openstack/nova/doc/source/runnova/vncconsole.rst

 to work.
 Many proxies of either type can be run against a single nova-consoleauth service in a cluster configuration.

+nova-consoleauth should not be confused with nova-console, which is a xen-specific service that is not used by the most recent vnc proxy architecture.

 Getting an Access Url
 ---------------------
 Nova provides the ability to create access_urls through the os-consoles extension.